2 doses of VARIVAX

-Estimated vaccine efficacy for VARIVAX® (Varicella Virus Vaccine Live) for the 10-year observation perioda
+The estimated vaccine efficacy for VARIVAX administered subcutaneously for the 10-year observation period:

 Indications and Usage for VARIVAX